Alternative & Innovative Solutions for Companies & Individuals

-What is Kadland Capital Alternative funding ?
+What is Kadland Capital Alternative Solutions ?

 Kadland Capital has team up with non-traditional, non-bank Private Lenders and they specialize in arranging alternative financing for more challenging commercial transactions throughout the World.
 They arrange financing for companies that are unable to secure financing through traditional sources, and for Government entities that are engaged into “Private/Public Partnership Policy” to develop country infrastructures, Education system, Health & Energy facilities.